 #1 Break Out the Drill on Your Bathtub

 Cleaning a grungy tub can be back-breaking work.
-But here’s a genius idea that’ll save you time and sweat: Use your drill.
-Simply attach a foam ball polishing attachment, and use it to do the scrubbing for you.
+But here's a genius idea that'll save you time and sweat: Use your drill.
+Simply attach a scrubby (or a foam ball polishing attachment if you happen to have one) and use it to do the scrubbing for you.
 Look in the automotive section for the attachment, which is made specially for tackling grime without scratching surfaces.